 That is the butterfly already in flight.

-We are like the butterfly that believes it is a caterpillar and so crawls when wings are ready to open, forgetting it is born to fly.
+We are like the butterfly that believes it is a caterpillar and so crawls when wings are ready to open, forgetting it was born to fly.

 Comments